VA Mortgage Underwriting Process

 3. Request for Additional Information

-An underwriter could occasionally take some time to accept or reject a loan application.
-Alternatively, they could ask the borrower for further details or supporting evidence to elucidate certain areas of their financial circumstances.
+Sometimes, an underwriter is simply taking some extra time and doing deeper investigating to decide whether to accept or reject a loan application.
+Often, however, they ask the borrower for further details or supporting evidence to shed more light on their financial circumstances.

-This is known as “conditional approval” at times.
-It indicates that if the borrower takes care of any lingering problems or requirements, the loan might still be authorized.
-This might involve more thorough income verification, justifications for specific financial inconsistencies, or more property-related documentation.
+This is sometimes called “conditional approval.”
+It indicates that if the borrower takes care of any lingering problems or requirements, the loan could still be authorized.
+This might involve more thorough income verification, justifications for specific financial discrepancies, or more property-related documentation.

 It’s typical to get conditional approval for your loan application, even after VA loan underwriting for first-time buyers.
-Homebuyers rarely breeze through the underwriting procedure without any requirements.
+Homebuyers rarely breeze through the underwriting procedure without any added conditions–or, as some put it, “hoops to jump through.”

 These “conditions” are frequently straightforward matters that borrowers may resolve fast—sometimes on the same day.
 You may be asked to submit a “letter of explanation” by your loan officer in response to a particular query or issue, such as the reason for a late mortgage payment or the circumstances behind your most recent short sale.